POST PUBLISHED IN 2011. ALL DATES EXPIRED.

 The Bangor Memorial Day Parade will start at 10:30 am. and depart from St. John’s cemetery at 6th. and Broadway streets and proceed to Founder’s Park, Broadway street for services.
 Michael Galler, Dean of students at Bethlehem Area Vocational Technical School and Gulf War Veteran and 1st.
 Lt.
-Zachary Strawn, Gulf War veteran will be speakers.
+Zachary Strawn, will be the speakers.
 Rain location will be the Bangor VFW, 202 Veterans Road.

 Bethlehem – May 30th

 The Bethlehem Memorial Day Parade will begin at 9 a.m.
 Monday in front of Liberty High School, 1115 Linden St. The parade route ends at approximately 10 a.m. at the American Legion flagpole in Memorial Park Cemetery.

 This year marks the 53rd annual Veterans Memorial Day Parade in Easton and starts at 9:30 a.m.
 Monday at Jackson and Seventh streets.
 The program will wrap up at Centre Square, Third and Northampton streets, Easton.
 In the event of rain, the program will start 11 a.m. at the Governor Wolf Building, 45 N. Second St., Easton.

 The Emmaus Memorial Day Parade will start at 9 am. and depart from the Emmaus High School parking lot.
 The parade will proceed to the Triangle where services will be held, with Navy veteran Dr. Roger Whitcomb will speak.
 The rain location will be the Emmaus High School auditorium and will begin at 9:30 am.

 Macungie – May 30th